-DNA from John Doe has been tested for the familial c.1521_1523delCTT p.(Phe508del) CFTR gene variant as well as other CFTR variants (see below) which together account for approximately 85% of UK CFTR gene variants (WHO, 2004).
+DNA from John Doe has been tested for the common c.1521_1523delCTT p.(Phe508del) CFTR gene variant as well as other CFTR variants (see below) which together account for approximately 85% of UK CFTR gene variants (WHO, 2004).
 No CFTR gene variants were detected by our test.

-This reduces John Doe's CF carrier risk to 1 in 661 (0.15%).
+This reduces John Doe's CF carrier risk to about 1 in 18 (5.5%).
+If the specific familial CFTR gene variant were known, we could assess John Doe's CF carrier risk directly with a targeted test.